A Trusted Friend in a Complicated World

 A Court of Thorns and Roses by Sarah J. Maas

-Whether you’re lover of fantasy books or have never before mingled with any high fae, A Court of Thorns and Roses is a must-read.
-In this novel, loosely based on Beauty and the Beast, readers will meet Feyre, a 19-year-old huntress whose skills are the only things keeping her family alive.
+Whether you’re a lover of fantasy books or you haven’t yet mingled with any high fae, A Court of Thorns and Roses is a must-read.
+This widely popular 2015 fantasy is loosely based on Beauty and the Beast.
+Readers will meet Feyre, a 19-year-old huntress whose skills are the only things keeping her family alive.
 But trouble comes to her cabin after she kills a wolf during one of her hunts—which wasn’t a wolf at all, but rather a shape-shifting faerie whose high lord comes and steals her away as retribution.
 She finds herself captive at the cursed Spring Court, ruled by the immortal and beautiful Tamlin.
-As Feyre adapts to his world, her feelings for him turn from hostility to passion, and she’ll do anything she can to break the curse—or risk losing him forever.
+As Feyre adapts to Tamlin’s world, her feelings for him turn from hostility to passion, and she’ll do anything she can to break the curse—or risk losing him forever.

 Shop Now